Jabble/tamu-rdm-workshops/modules/file-organization.md

 Note: Each strategy has trade-offs

-### Directory structure
-Consider the organisation that will result from naming your files and folders a particular way e.g. project with names of regions like ILSSI for directories

-Type of analysis
-Country
-Region
-Data files

-Country
-Region
-Type of analysis
-Data files

-Remember to thnk in terms of scalability.
-What happens when you have more data for a particular region?
-What happens when you add a new region?
-What's most likely?

-The sub-directory structure should have clear, documented naming conventions.
-Separate files or directories could apply, for example, to each run of an experiment, each version of a dataset, and/or each person in the group.

 ## Exercise: Critique me!
 I'll share my directory structure and file naming schemes I use with you.
 What's the problem with them?
 Do you see any?